OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/oracles/02-how-to-use-oracles.md

 }
 ```
 ### More examples
-For more examples on integrating Chronicle Oracles, please check the [documentation portal](https://docs.chroniclelabs.org/).
+For more examples of integrating Chronicle Oracles, please check the [documentation portal](https://docs.chroniclelabs.org/).

 ## API3